Currency in Italy: what does it look like, where can I get it and what's it worth?

 The different Euro notes.

-You'll find the lower denominations in use every day; the higher €100 and €200 notes are less common and the €500 is rarely seen.
+You'll find the lower denominations in use every day; the higher €100 and €200 notes are less common and the €500 is rarely seen, often refused by shops due to counterfeiting worries.

 Our advice: You'll often find that smaller shops don't have change for the very large denominations, so it's easier when you're taking money out of the bank to ask for the smaller notes.